 Why does this get so confusing?
-One reason may be that you can give a gift instead of or in addition to a tip, a helpful tactic if you’re strapped for cash.
-For more on this topic, check out our tipping chart, complete with monetary recommendations.
+One reason may be that you can give a gift instead of or in addition to a tip, a helpful tactic if you're strapped for cash.
+For more on this topic, check out our holiday tipping guide, complete with monetary recommendations.

 We've received many questions about whether to tip or give a gift to teachers and health care professionals.
 These professionals fall into the gift category.
 Here's why:

 It's wonderful for a child to want to give a gift to his or her teacher.
 It's also lovely for a parent to recognize a teacher's hard work.
 Books, gift certificates to office supply stores, or other thoughtful items are welcome.
 Teachers are salaried professionals--a cash tip is not appropriate as it could be seen as "currying favor."
 Use this opportunity to teach your child the basics of gift-giving etiquette, such as how to select a gift that someone would like and how to present it to the person.

 Cash gifts may be prohibited.
 Check with each institution's policy before giving a gift to a medical professional.
 At some non-profit institutions, a donation may be made in honor of a nurse or other employee.
 Health care professionals have told us they do welcome gifts such as platters of food or cookies that can be shared with staff.
 Gift cards, if allowed, are a great option too.
 Good choices include gift cards for the hospital coffee shop or area restaurants.
 If you select a gift for an individual, choose one that is meaningful to you and always accompany it with a handwritten note of thanks.